 Keeping Warm On An Air Mattress

 So how do you save yourself or your guests from these cold nights?
-Well, this article will walk you through three objective ways to keep you warm; modifying the mattress, investing in technology and changing the variables around the mattress.
-The solution best for you will vary on how you use your air mattress.
-For camping, keep in mind your size and weight restrictions, as well as the feasibility of using the solution in the outdoors.
-At home use allows for more flexibility.
-With more storage area and amenities, you won’t have to worry about the same variables campers do.
+This article will walk you through three objective ways to keep you warm; modifying the mattress, investing in technology, and changing the variables around the mattress.

 Mattress Modifications